Apros7/GrammatikTAK/README.md

   * description (str): "Christian skal stå med stort, da det er et egenavn."

-### Why module no work :raised_eyebrow:!?
+### Commen module errors:
 Are you using the utilities functions?
 * Find index based on sentence.split() index with find_index
 * Did you remember to move_index_based_on_br()?
 * Did you remember to update concat_errors?

-If this does not fix it, I honnestly doesn't know.
+If this does not fix it, I honestly doesn't know.
+If you find a commen error, please add it above.
 Good luck :wink:, tihi.